 I’ve told you how I chose this camera, but what is it about the X-T1 that I love so much.
 Well, there are a lot of things, but I’ve summed it up into the following reasons.

 There’s no other way to describe it.
 It’s got this sense of raw emotion and connectedness to it.
 I know it’s probably because it looks nostalgic and it’s got all kinds or knobs that twist and turn.
 That is exactly why it’s so cool.

 It slows you down and makes you think a bit more about what you are shooting.
 To me, that is valuable.
-It means I’m not trigger happy because before I take that picture I have to move stuff around and think about what I want to do.
+It means I’m not trigger happy.
+Before I take that picture I have to move stuff around and think about what I want to do.
 I have to physically look at the camera and make some decisions.

 To me, that is a valuable delay and one that makes me feel awesomely useful.

 Yes, the X-T1 only has 16MP but to be honest that has never been an issue for me.
 The pictures I get out of this camera are fine for what I need it to do.
 I can take great pictures and print them large enough to enjoy on my wall or post online.
 Fast autofocus, low light capabilities, and fantastic film simulations are just some of the joys of this camera.